Find Grad Schools

 35 Yearly Graduations

 Florida State University is the 7th most popular school in the nation for students seeking a master's degree in political science.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 35 master's degrees were handed out to political science majors at Florida State.
-Around 43% of these students were from an underrepresented racial-ethnic group, and 54% were women.
+During the most recent year for which we have data, 35 people received their master's degree in political science from Florida State.
+About 52% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #8